 If you’re planning to attend, reservations are required and visitors must purchase tickets in advance to help maintain safety precautions.
 The museum is closed on Mondays, but you can view the exhibit any other day of the week.
 Ticket prices range between $4-$8, depending on your age, and children 6 or under get in for free.
 The exhibit is on display until June 20th, 2021.
 After that, the toys will move to a new galaxy, erm, museum far far away.

-Tag Visit Oshkosh in all of your Oshkosh adventures on Facebook and Instagram.
+Tag Discover Oshkosh on Facebook and Instagram for a chance to be featured!
 And, may the force be with you.

 Stay the night in Oshkosh—click here for overnight options!